Kimitsuna-Goblin/GGD/README.md

 Conversely, if S.D. for the head side is larger, the head will not ride on the tail body and the tail body will "break through" the head.

-When tracing quantile-probability points with the cumulative density function, you can trace from 3 to 6 quantile-probability points.
+When tracing quantiles with the cumulative density function, you can trace from 3 to 6 quantiles.

 However, this vertical gradational distribution is not well suited for tracing equally spaced probability points (e.g. $p = 0.25, 0.5, 0.75$).
 This distribution model is better suited for tracing quantiles near the head and near the tale (i.e. points far and near from the mean).
-For example, quantile-probability points with $p = 0.1, 0.4, 0.6, 0.9$
+For example, quantiles with $p = 0.1, 0.4, 0.6, 0.9$
 can be traced with very little error (as long as they are not overly distorted).

-If you want to trace quantile-probability points for symmetrical distributions, you can use quantile-probability points biased to one side (e.g. points with $p = 0.1, 0.4, 0.5$).
+If you want to trace quantiles for symmetrical distributions, you can use quantiles biased to one side

-#### Names of "kind" at this package

-3-1.
-Vertical gradation with 2 normal distributions (1 for head and 1 for tail)
-+ Mean-Differed Sigma-Equaled Vertical Gradational Distribution
-+ Mean-Equaled Sigma-Differed Vertical Gradational Distribution
-+ Mean-Differed Sigma-Differed Vertical Gradational Distribution

-3-2.
-Vertical gradation with 3 normal distributions (1 for head and 2 for tail (for lower side and upper side))
-+ 3-Mean-Differed Sigma-Equaled Vertical Gradational Distribution
-+ Mean-Equaled 3-Sigma-Differed Vertical Gradational Distribution
-+ 3-Mean-Differed 3-Sigma-Differed Vertical Gradational Distribution
+(e.g. points with $p = 0.1, 0.4, 0.5$).

 ### 4. Vertical-Horizontal Gradational Distribution